"IN LIFE, THE FIRST ACT

 Joyce Van Patten

-And that is where "the depth" comes in.
-Now looking ahead, your second-act journey may very well kick the first act right to the curb!
+Because that is where the depth comes in, and looking ahead, your journey may very well kick the first act to the curb.
+This could be your most powerful chapter yet!

 Have you ever noticed how easy it is to celebrate everyone else, yet how often we forget to celebrate ourselves?
 Reading “How to Have a Happy Birthday” made me realize that starting with celebrating my own birthday was a powerful way to honor myself, my age, my journey, and the woman I have become over the years...
 But what about the rest of the year?
 Shouldn’t finding ways to honor ourselves be something we do throughout the year, too?